guidanoli/chess/README.md

 on the command line but in the graphical display window and interactions (mouse and keyboard).

-This projects is to be divided into the following stages:
+This project is to be divided into the following stages:

 - Describe in formal ways a chess game
 - Implement a generic chess game interface